 3. You open the URL: a name becomes four IP addresses

-These are the four canonical GitHub Pages addresses, and the important property is that they are anycast.
+Those four addresses are the canonical GitHub Pages endpoints, and the property that matters is that they’re anycast.
 The same four IPs are announced from points of presence all over the planet.
 Your packets don’t travel to one datacentre - the internet’s routing fabric delivers them to the topologically nearest edge that advertises the route.

 I can prove that from the response headers.
 My own request to this site was answered by a cache identifying itself as cache-mel11280-MEL - a Fastly node in Melbourne.
 A reader in Frankfurt hitting those identical four IPs would land on a German node instead.
 One address, many machines, geography resolved by routing rather than by a different number.